beamzarap-droid/Scientific-Computing/assignment2_markdown_notes.md

 ## Why This Topic Matters

 In engineering, structures are designed to stay safe under uncertain conditions.
-Material strength, loads, dimensions, and environmental effects may all vary.
-Because of this uncertainty, engineers often need a way to estimate the chance of failure.
+There are many factors in the calculation of risk estimating which are material strength, loads, dimensions, and environmental effects may all vary.
+Because of this uncertainty, engineers need to estimate the chance of failure.

 > Monte Carlo Simulation is useful because it can model uncertainty by repeating many random trials and observing how often failure happens.